dell/csm-docs/content/v1/authorization/configuration/powermax/_index.md

       #   "false" - TLS certificate will be verified
       # Default value: "true"
       skipCertificateValidation: true
     ```

+    **Operator**

+    Refer to the [Install Driver](../../../deployment/csmoperator/drivers/powermax/#install-driver) section to edit the parameters in the Custom Resource to enable CSM Authorization.

+    Under `modules`, enable the module named `authorization`:

+    - Update the `enabled` field to `true.`

+    - Update the `image` to the image of the CSM Authorization sidecar.
+In most cases, you can leave the default value.

+    - Update the `PROXY_HOST` environment value to the hostname of the CSM Authorization Proxy Server.

+    - Update the `SKIP_CERTIFICATE_VALIDATION` environment value to `true` or `false` depending on if you want to disable or enable certificate validation of the CSM Authorization Proxy Server.

+    Example:

+    ```yaml
+    modules:
+      # Authorization: enable csm-authorization for RBAC
+      - name: authorization
+        # enable: Enable/Disable csm-authorization
+        enabled: true
+        configVersion: v1.9.0
+        components:
+        - name: karavi-authorization-proxy
+          image: dellemc/csm-authorization-sidecar:v1.9.0
+          envs:
+            # proxyHost: hostname of the csm-authorization server
+            - name: "PROXY_HOST"
+              value: "csm-authorization.com"

+            # skipCertificateValidation: Enable/Disable certificate validation of the csm-authorization server
+            - name: "SKIP_CERTIFICATE_VALIDATION"
+              value: "true"
+    ```

 5. Install the Dell CSI PowerMax driver following the appropriate documenation for your installation method.